Colonnade on the Greens

 No analysis available

-I looked for explicit percentages like '80% owner occupied' as well as qualitative descriptions such as 'majority owner occupied' or 'highly owner occupied.'
-The remarks only contain isolated references to an owner occupant or to owners and tenants, which are not enough to estimate a building-wide percentage.
-Because this is a numeric field and no percentage is stated, the value remains unknown.
+I searched for explicit percentages like "80% owner occupied" or strong descriptors such as "majority owner occupied."
+The remarks only provide scattered references to individual owner-occupants and general mentions of owners and tenants, which are not enough to estimate a building-wide owner-occupancy rate.
+Because no percentage is stated, the value remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.